LiquidIce95/UZHSoftwareConstruction/assignment3/readme.md

 ### Reverse array in place

-to prove the correctness of the algorithm we refer to the comments of the algorithm in example_3_3.as file
+to prove the correctness of the algorithm we refer to the comments of the algorithm in example_3_3.as file, this is the file where its implemented.

-first Invariant:
+Invariants:

 R0 and R1 store the address of the first element and the last element of the subarray which is not reversed yet.